deniskyashif/blog/content/resume/_index.md

                         <small><i class="fa fa-map-marker" aria-hidden="true"></i>
                             Remote</small>
                         <p>
-                            Coursedot Instructor Hub is a single-page web application for providing and applying for technical training opportunities.
+                            Coursedot Instructor Hub is a platform for providing and applying for technical training opportunities.
                         </p>
                         <ul>
                             <li>Introduce a process for design, implementation, quality assurance and delivery (Azure Pipelines) of the features required by the business.</li>